Brexit progress takes shine off safe-haven euro zone bonds

 “Now that risk aversion is abating as we see the first breakthrough in Brexit negotiations.
 We also appear to have a solution to U.S. budget talks.”

-Britain’s 10-year bond yield jumped up 7 basis points to 1.32 percent in early trade before settling back down at 1.27 percent by late afternoon .
+Britain’s 10-year bond yield jumped almost 6 basis points to 1.31 percent.

-Most other long-dated bond yields in the bloc finished the day at 1 to 2 bps higher.
-Peripheral bonds, which tend to benefit from a pick-up in risk appetite, outperformed their higher-rated peers and were 2 to 3 bps lower.
+Most other long-dated bond yields in the bloc were also 1 to 2 bps higher on the day.
+Peripheral bonds , which tend to benefit from a pick-up in risk appetite, outperformed their higher-rated peers.

-November U.S. labour data showed that job growth in the world’s biggest economy increased at a strong clip in November but wage growth was a touch lower than expected.
+Focus was expected to turn to November U.S. jobs data later in the session.

-“Because the average hourly earnings were lower than expected, we saw a bit of downward pressure on yields.
-I think it is more important than the jobs number, as it is a leading indicator of inflation,” said Mizuho strategist Antoine Bouvet.
+According to a Reuters survey of economists, the Labor Department’s closely watched employment report is likely to show that nonfarm payrolls rose by 200,000 jobs last month after surging 261,000 in October.

 For Reuters Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets